 Waste facility permits mainly are issued to authorise waste "recovery" processes.
-An indicative list of such activities is set down in the Fourth Schedule to the Waste Management Acts; however, the over-riding requirement of the definition of waste "recovery" is that the result of this process is for the waste being processed to serve a useful purpose as a substitute for a primary material.
-An obvious example is crushed concrete or bricks replacing the quarry fill in a construction project.
-What is key here is that, for waste "recovery" to take place - and hence for a waste facility permit to be required rather than a waste licence - the process in question must always displace the use of primary products or materials.
+An indicative list of such activities is set down in the Fourth Schedule to the Waste Management Acts; however, the overriding requirement of the definition of waste "recovery" is that the result of this process is for the waste being processed to serve a useful purpose as a substitute for a primary material.
+A suitable example is crushed concrete or bricks replacing the quarry fill in a construction project.
+It is important that, for waste "recovery" to take place - and hence for a waste facility permit to be required rather than a waste licence - the process in question must always displace the use of primary products or materials.